 Much of Cyber Bullying legal recourse falls under similar legal actions as slander, libel or defamation.
 These include such things as filing a defamation lawsuit, legal restraining orders, and even emotional distress compensation claims.
 A majority of Cyber Bullying cases occur amongst teenagers, which can be seen anywhere from the secondary school to the university levels.
 For this reason, many punishments handed out include such things as suspensions, interventions, and even cases of expulsion.
 While these are not considered legal recourse options, these punishments are sometimes a step in the right direction towards preventing additional bullying.

 In the end, Cyber Bullying is still bullying, no matter how you look at it.
 As with many areas of the law, the legal action that is available to victims is generally different from state to state.
 Due to this, make sure to always contact an experienced lawyer to help walk you through your state’s own laws and regulations regarding bullying and cyberbullying.
 Don’t know where to start?
-Lawline has a great Anti-Bullying Series that touches upon everything from bullying the workplace to school bullying law.
+Check out Addressing Online Harassment in an Educational Setting.